Introduction to Program Synthesis

 Lecture 10: Basics of Language Modeling for Code

-Unit 1 of this course has focused on classical, symbolic approaches to program synthesis.
+Unit 1 of this course focused on classical, search based approaches to program synthesis.
 While these approaches have been very successful in specialized domains, scaling them up to general-purpose programming has proven very challenging.
 Partially as a result of that, and partially as a result of the abundance of code freely available on the web, recent years have seen a surge interest in a completely different approach to synthesis: learning (large) language models for code.
 In this lecture, we will begin our exploration of these techniques.
 While we will not be able to cover all the details, we will be able to build a solid intution for how these ideas, which originated in the world of natural language processing, have become so popular for program synthesis.

 Throughout this unit, we will be assuming a string representation of programs.
 As we saw in Lecture 2, there are some tradeoffs to this representation compared with the tree representation we have been using so far, but the overwhelming advantages of the string representation for training large language models has made them the standard representation for neural approaches to program synthesis.